snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 To authenticate and sync issues from Jira, choose **one of the two** supported methods:<br>

    a. **Basic authentication** <br>
      Enter your account's username (usually email ID) and API token to authenticate using basic auth.
-Refer Atlassian's documentation on how to [manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) to learn more about generating an API token.
+Refer to Atlassian's documentation on how to [manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) to learn more about generating an API token.
      <br>

    b. **Atlassian Jira OAuth 2.0 (Recommended)** <br>